 M A

-Now that I’ve committed the files, the changelist mylist vanishes from our working copy.
-I cannot do any new operations with it.
+Now that you’ve checked in the files, the changelist mylist vanishes from your working copy.
+You cannot do further operations with it since it does not exists anymore.

-For this test project it almost makes no difference using this feature, but when you have lots of file sitting modified on your working copy, this feature will keep your hair on it’s place, and maybe save the day. svn changelist is available since Subversion 1.5.
+Probably for the project we’ve setup to walk you through this feature it basically makes no difference to use this feature, but when you are dealing with many files on your working copy this feature will keep your hair on it’s place, and it may save the day. svn changelist is available since Subversion 1.5.